jsreport/jsreport/tutorial/get-started.md

 ?studio screenshot?

 Typical scenario is that you will define a report template during design time and call jsreport API in runtime to render reports.
-The input of rendering process is the report template and some kind of a data output report will contain.
+The input of rendering process is the report template and some kind of a data report will display.
 For example if you want a monthly sales report for your company.
 You will have one report template, but the report data will be different every month.

 ?schema of architecture, worflow?